pyca/cryptography/docs/development/test-vectors.rst

   certificate.
 * ``x509/ocsp/resp-responder-key-hash.der`` - An OCSP response from the
   ``DigiCert`` OCSP responder that uses a key hash for the responder ID.
+* ``x509/ocsp/resp-revoked-reason.der`` - An OCSP response from the
+  ``QuoVadis`` OCSP responder that contains a revoked certificate with a revocation reason.

 Custom X.509 OCSP Test Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~